erasmus-without-paper/ewp-specs-architecture/README.md

 Architecture and Security
 =========================

-This document describes EWP Network components, establishes some common security measures, features, data types and vocabulary, and explains how partners communicate with themselves.
+This document describes EWP vocabulary, network components, common features and data types, and explains basic rules about how partners communicate with each other and handle errors.

 * [What is the status of this document?][statuses]
 * [See the index of all other EWP Specifications][develhub]